-If you’re looking to expand into a new country or grow your existing operation into additional markets, partner with an International PEO expert.
-Velocity Global helps choose the right market for your business, mitigate risk, and ensures a smooth expansion process.
+If you’re looking to expand into a new country or grow your existing operation into additional markets, partner with an Employer of Record expert.
+Velocity Global helps choose the right market for your business, mitigates risk, and ensures a smooth expansion process.

 To learn more about how we can help, get in touch today.